 Let’s face it.
 Most of us are pretty bad at creating new logins for every single account we use, both at home, and especially at work, and don’t even get me started on remembering passwords for accounts I only use once a month.
 But lucky for us there’s something that makes this a problem of the past.

 With a password manager it’s simple: you only have to remember one password/passphrase and the rest is auto-filled for you.

 Password managers also allow you to securely share passwords with co-workers.
-In LastPass for example, you simply select the login you want to share, and click “share”.
-The recipient will be sent an email notifying them that they’ve been added to a shared folder, and the login will show up in their “Vault” automatically.
-Gone are the days of unsecurely sending passwords through emails or chats, or even writing them down on a sticky note for the other person.
+In 1 Password for example, you simply select the login you want to share, and click the “share” icon and from there you will be given the options to move/copy the password (to another vault), send a copy (to another internal user), duplicate, or print.
+The recipient will be sent an email notifying them that they’ve been added to a shared vault, or that a new password has been shared with them and the login will show up in their “Vault” automatically.
+Gone are the days of insecurely sending passwords through emails or chats, or even writing them down on a sticky note for the other person.